Trump claims serious trade negotiations with China to begin

 President Donald Trump talked trade with United Kingdom Prime Minister Boris Johnson over breakfast Sunday, August 25, 2019, at the G-7 summit in France.
 (Source: CNN/POOL)

-Trump said his trade negotiators had received two "very good calls" from China Sunday, hours after Trump waffled on whether he regretted the one-upmanship on tariffs Friday.
-Trump at first seemed to express regret over the escalating trade war, but the White House later said Trump's only regret was that he didn't impose even higher tariffs on China.
-Trump claimed the Sunday evening conversations were a sign China is serious about making a deal.
+Trump said his trade negotiators had received two "very good calls" from China Sunday.
+A spokesman for China's foreign ministry said he didn't know what Trump was talking about.

+Trump's optimistic comments about China came hours after he sent mixed messages on the tariff war.
+He at first seemed to express regret over escalating the trade dispute, but the White House later said Trump's only regret was that he didn't impose even higher tariffs on China.

+On Monday, Trump claimed the Sunday evening conversations were a sign China is serious about making a deal.

 "I think we're going to have a deal, because now we're dealing on proper terms.
 They understand and we understand," Trump said as he met with Egypt's president on the sidelines of the Group of Seven summit in France.